 Uterine Fibroid Symptoms

 Because many don’t have any symptoms, women with uterine fibroids are often unaware of the tumor(s) in their uterus.
-However, some experience one or more of the following symptoms:
+However, some experience one or more symptoms.

 - Difficult Menstruation – heavy or painful periods, or bleeding mid-cycle